kiwibrowser/src.next/README.md

 When Chromium refactors significant amount of code, they delete significant portions of code, or rewrite the inner-working of functions (e.g. extension APIs) and then we end up with a conflict.

-If you keep all the code, and just put it in a #if 0, then the changes are done by Chromium team, but you don't have to worry about conflicts.
+If you keep all the code, and just put it in a `#if 0`, then the changes are done by Chromium team, but you don't have to worry about conflicts.

 The code is not conceptually correct, but it's easier to maintain.